LincaMarius/ISAP-1_Computer_Project/README.md

 b.
 The memory address to be modified is selected from switches S1,\
 c.
 Select from the S3 switches the date that you want to be written in the memory at the previously set address,\
 d.
 Press button S4 to write the new value to memory,\
 e.
-Repeat steps b, c and d until all desired changes have been made,\
+Repeat steps b, c and d until all necessary changes have been made, \
 f.
 Move selector S2 to the RUN position, to run the program.

 ## Improved design by adding possibility for Program Counter to be preset